Brad Johnson (Australian footballer): Footscray/Western Bulldogs career

 Johnson was the springboard in what many consider to be the greatest mark in the history of the AFL when Gary Moorcroft took the mark of the year in 2001, earning him the nickname "Springboard".
 It is considered to be the greatest mark of all time by many, including in a 2021 AFL-run poll of more than 30,000 fans, where Moorcroft won with 25% of the vote.

 Johnson has represented Australia in International Rules Football in 1998, 2000, 2002, 2003.

 In 2005, he kicked a Goal of the Year contender – an amazing soccer-style half volley from an extremely tight angle on the boundary line.

 Johnson has been selected in the All-Australian Team in 1999, 2000, 2002, 2005, 2006 and 2007.
-In 2006 he was chosen as captain of the Bulldogs following the injury of Luke Darcy and also as captain of the All Australian Team.
-Under Johnson's leadership the Bulldogs made the finals for the first time since 2000.
-In their Elimination Final the Dogs defeated Collingwood by 41 points.
-They were knocked out in the Semi Finals by West Coast.
-Johnson capped off his 2006 season finishing second in the Coleman Medal with 70 goals, an amazing feat considering that he had played the final 11 games of the season with a shoulder injury that later required surgery.
+In 2006 he was chosen as captain of the Bulldogs following the injury of Luke Darcy and also as captain of the All-Australian Team.
+Under Johnson's leadership, the Bulldogs made the finals for the first time since 2000.
+In their Elimination Final, the Dogs defeated Collingwood by 41 points.
+They were knocked out in the semi-finals by West Coast.
+Johnson capped off his 2006 season by finishing second in the Coleman Medal with 70 goals, an amazing feat considering that he had played the final 11 games of the season with a shoulder injury that later required surgery.